-After an illustrious Premier League career with Arsenal and Chelsea, Emmanuel Petit retired in 2005 after he found out he required a knee operation and would probably never regain full fitness.
+After an illustrious Premier League career with Arsenal and Chelsea, Emmanuel Petit retired in 2005 after he was told he required a knee operation that would mean he would never regain full fitness.

-During his time at Arsenal, fans used to sing the now famous chant, ‘He’s French, he’s quick, his name’s a porno flick……Emmanuel.’
+A huge fan’s favourite at Arsenal, they used to sing the now famous chant, ‘He’s French, he’s quick, his name’s a porno flick……Emmanuel.’

 Check out these great deals on replica football shirts and grab yourself a bargain.

-Emmanuel Petit caused controversy in a 2014 interview by saying France would have been better off if Germany had overrun it in the second world war.
+In a 2014 interview he caused controversy within his native country by saying France would have been better off if Germany had overrun it in the second world war.

 Since 2011, Petit has been an ambassador of the Homeless World Cup and was part of the Homeless World Cup in France helping and coaching the French team.

-Petit is also a major shareholder in digital sports media company Netco Sports which develops sports apps for Canal + and the Australian Open, among others.
+Petit is also a major shareholder in digital sports media company Netco Sports which develops sports apps for Canal + and the Australian Open, amongst others.

-Although a regular match analyst across many global stations it wasn’t until March 2015 that he made his first appearance as a pundit on British television on ITV’s Champion’s League coverage.
+He now works as a match analyst across many global stations but it wasn’t until March 2015 that he made his first appearance as a pundit on British television on ITV’s Champion’s League coverage.